kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ### Structured Data

-Consider a `.csv` file that contains ground truth data (labeled bounding boxes) for an object detection problem:
+Consider a `.csv` file containing ground truth data in the from of bounding boxes for an object detection problem:

 | locator                                                                       | label      | min_x     | max_x  | min_y | max_y   |
 |-------------------------------------------------------------------------------|------------|-----------|--------|-------|---------|